Symmetry Reveals Layerwise Dynamics: How Transformers Perform In-Context Classification: Introduction

 \section{Introduction}

 Transformers trained for in-context learning (ICL) routinely solve learning problems using only a forward pass.
 Yet, the core mechanistic question remains open: \\ \centerline{\emph{What algorithm is the model running at inference time?}} \\ A common hypothesis is that transformers implicitly simulate a generic optimizer---most often gradient descent---within the residual stream.
 In this paper, we show that for in-context classification, this is a misleading abstraction.
-Instead, we show that once natural task symmetries are enforced \emph{layer by layer}, trained transformers instantiate a shared dynamical template: a \textbf{label-aware, geometry-driven algorithmic motif}.
+Instead, we show that once natural task symmetries are enforced \emph{layer by layer}, trained transformers instantiate a shared dynamical template: a \textbf{coupled feature–label algorithmic motif}.
 This motif is not a loose analogy: it yields a closed-form layerwise recursion (depth $\leftrightarrow$ iterations), supports theory with testable predictions, and reappears when we retrain transformers on classification tasks with different distributional and geometric structures.

 \textbf{The obstacle: symmetry breaking hides the computation.} Classification problems possess inherent symmetries: permuting examples, permuting feature coordinates, or relabeling classes should not change the decision rule.
 While self-attention is invariant to token order, standard training does not enforce feature- or label-permutation symmetry.
 As a consequence, models achieve high accuracy, but encode spurious asymmetries in their weights.
 These asymmetries hinder interpretability by obscuring the underlying algorithmic structure.
 To move from models that predict well to \emph{discovering the underlying algorithm}, we must break through this barrier.
-We do so by forcing the internal computations of the model to respect the task's symmetries.
+We do so by forcing the internal computations of the model to respect the task's symmetries. \footnote{Code for reproducing our main results is available here: \url{https://github.com/LutzPatrick/ICL-Symmetry}}

 \textbf{The method: enforcing symmetry layer by layer.} We enforce symmetry by construction.
 At each layer, we conjugate the attention block with a random block permutation over feature and label coordinates (apply $P$, run attention, then apply $P^\top$).
 This forces each layer to implement the same computation in every symmetric coordinate system.
 We verify that the learned inference rule is preserved by checking output agreement and query/context sensitivity fingerprints.
 Empirically, behavior is unchanged; instead, the constraint acts as a structural denoiser, collapsing the learned weights onto a low-dimensional, interpretable manifold.